6a6f6a6f/pax-store-captcha-bypass/README.md

 ![Script running](./resources/example.png)

-> **Note**: This script doesn't aim to be precise, just a proof-of-concept that insecure captcha, can be cracked easy.
-With the correct running of OpenCV filters, this precision will be a lot more accurate.
+> **Note**: This script doesn't aim to be precise, just a proof-of-concept that insecure captcha, can be cracked easily.
+With the correct tunning of OpenCV filters, this precision will be a lot more accurate.

 ## Dependencies